 If you want to fantasize about being native, fantasize about being raped, murdered or having your family, your children raped and murdered in front of you.
-Losing your homes, your land.
+Losing your homes, your land, being starved to death.
 Being taken away from your family, (historical and still on-going Lakota People’s Law Project).
 Forced sterilization.
 Denial services, mockery, being spit at or having things thrown at you (Lakota 57)…just for being Indian.
 And by people that look just like “you”, if you’re a white European.
 So, I could go on.
-The rejection of such playacting and our anger, though dignified, is justified though natives are striving to concentrate on progress: revitalization and resurgence, a part of healing IS addressing and lessening behaviors and practices that are clearly researched and shown to be harmful.
+The rejection of such playacting and the anger, though dignified, is justified.
+Although natives are striving to concentrate on progress: revitalization and resurgence, a part of healing IS addressing and lessening behaviors and practices that are clearly researched and shown to be harmful.
 Part of that is standing up and saying, “No more.”

 Also on topic:

 “Native Americans have commented on the bitter irony of these plastic shamans profiting from the degrading, twisted versions of Native American rituals while many indigenous people still live below the poverty level.
 New Age interest in Native American cultures appears more concerned with exoticized images and romanticized rituals revolving around a distorted view of Native American spirituality than with the indigenous peoples themselves and the very real (and often ugly) socio-economic and political problems they face as colonized peoples.”